Logo

 • Access integrated financial education.

-How It Works in Practice: Users typically download the app, create an account, complete any required identity checks, fund their wallet or plan, select a savings or investment plan inside the app, and then monitor performance.
-When needed, they can request withdrawals back to their linked payout method, subject to the product’s terms and processing timelines.
+How It Works in Practice: Users download the app, create an account, and complete any required identity checks.
+From there, they fund a wallet or choose a savings/investment plan offered within the app, then track performance as the plan runs.
+When a user wants to exit, they request withdrawals through the available payout method linked to their account; the timing and availability of withdrawals depend on the specific product’s terms and processing timelines.

 Pros: